cyberhost-uk/earlynotify/README.md

 EarlyNotify is designed to keep you up-to-date with the latest Apple updates, notifying you within just 15 minutes of new updates hitting Apple servers.

-EarlyNotify ensures you never miss a critical update again.
-Sign up today and take control of your Apple devices.
+Never miss a critical update again.

 Deploy yourself:
 1. Create a Cloudflare D1 database and configure with migrations/init.sql